The Avanzato. Or, to give it the full name treatment, the Daihatsu Cuore Avanzato TR-XX R4. A huge name for a car of miniscule proportions.

-I can trace my obsession with the Daihatsu Avanzato back to the first week in February 2010.
-At the time I was just starting my search for a Defender 110 and so naturally, one’s attention would turn to a 660 cc Kei car.
+I can trace my obsession with the Avanzato back to the first week in February 2010.
+At the time I was just starting my search for a Defender 110 and so, naturally, one’s attention would turn to a 660cc Kei car.
 I probably spend far too much time trawling the classified for cars I neither need or have the means to buy.

 Normally, as I excitedly pass the MacBook to Mrs MajorGav, I’m either greeted with a flat “no”, an intolerant laugh or stone-cold silence.
 But on this occasion, as I gleefully presented an ad for an Avanzato, the response was markedly different.
 I immediately emailed the seller, but woke the next day disappointed to see the word ‘SOLD’ accompanying the ad.
 Dammit.

-Prior to February My knowledge of the Daihatsu Cuore Avanzato couldn’t have been written on the back of a fag packet.
+Prior to February, my knowledge of the Daihatsu Cuore Avanzato could have been written on the back of a fag packet.
 I knew nothing.
 I’m guessing that I might not be alone here, so let me give you some facts.
-The Avanzato has a tiny 660 cc engine, but this engine is coupled with a turbo and intercooler that produces some 64 bhp.
-OK, so not blistering, but bear in mind this car weighs just 650 kg and has permanent four wheel drive and LSD.
-Things start to get interesting, especially when taking into account the fact that this thing redlines at 8,500 rpm!
+The Avanzato has a tiny 660cc engine, but this engine is coupled with a turbo and intercooler that produces some 64bhp.
+Not a huge number, but bear in mind this car weighs just 650kg and has permanent four-whee-drive and LSD.
+Things start to get interesting, especially when taking into account the fact that this thing redlines at 8,500rpm!

 Some 80 to 120 Avanzatos were officially imported by Daihatsu UK between 1997 and 1998.
 Some of these were immediately converted to rally spec and competed in numerous British events.
 At the time of release, Car magazine likened the standard Daihatsu Cuore to the original Mini.
 This subsequently led them to the conclusion that the Avanzato could have been the modern-day equivalent of the Mini Cooper.